bodegalab/irescue/README.md

  1 other assay present: TE
 ```

 From here, TE expression can be normalized.
 To normalize according to gene counts or TE+gene counts, normalize manually or merge the assays.
-Reductions can be made using TE or gene expression.
+Reductions can be made using TE, gene or TE+gene expression.

 ## <a name="cite"></a>Cite